Abi Carter: After Idol

-After her win on May 19, she was flown to New York City for a publicity tour.
+After her win on May 19, 2024, she was flown to New York City for a publicity tour.
 There she was able to take in a Broadway theatre show.
-She also appeared on Good Morning America and Live with Kelly and Mark.
-There she performed her new single, "This Isn't Over" and revealed she had expected Will Moseley to win, describing him as "amazing".
+She also appeared on Good Morning America and Live with Kelly and Mark, where she performed her new single, "This Isn't Over", and revealed she had expected Will Moseley to win, describing him as "amazing".
 She also sang and threw out the ceremonial first pitch at a New York Mets baseball game.

 On May 31, 2024, her first time returning home after her win, Carter sang "The Star-Spangled Banner" and dropped the ceremonial first puck at the opening of a hockey game between the Coachella Valley Firebirds and the Milwaukee Admirals at the Acrisure Arena in the Coachella Valley.

-On June 20, she performed during the first intermission of the American Hockey League Calder Cup playoffs for her hometown team, the Coachella Valley Firebirds, where she also announced her first full concert would be held at Acrisure Arena on July 27.
+On June 20, 2024, Carter performed during the first intermission of the American Hockey League Calder Cup playoffs for her hometown team, the Coachella Valley Firebirds, where she also announced her first full concert would be held at Acrisure Arena on July 27.
 On June 27, she sang the national anthem at the 2024 United States Olympic trials for gymnastics.

-On July 27, she held her first full concert, "No Amount of Dark", at Acrisure Arena.
+On July 27, 2024, Carter held her first full concert, "No Amount of Dark", at Acrisure Arena, with Canadian pop singer Laur Elle as the concert's opening act.
 It was described as a "stellar" performance.
 The concert's title comes from the lyrics of one of her songs.
 She sang her recent singles, covers of popular songs, and some unreleased songs.
-Canadian pop singer Laur Elle was the concert's opening act.

-On August 10, she performed a cover of Madonna's "Like a Prayer" alongside Deadpool for D23: The Official Disney Fan Club.
+On August 10, 2024, Carter performed a cover of Madonna's "Like a Prayer" alongside Deadpool for D23: The Official Disney Fan Club.

+Carter's first full album, Ghosts in the Backyard (often stylized in all lowercase), came out on November 15, 2024.
+She shared that the album is about missing childhood.
+Carter sang at the Stagecoach Festival in Indio on April 25, 2025.
+That same day she released a deluxe edition of Ghosts in the Backyard, which features two new songs and a remix of "Comfortably Numb" with Laur Elle.

 Carter is still an independent musician and has not yet signed with a record label: "I am currently independent, and I think that that's a big reason as to why I'm able to find myself and have complete creative freedom.
 Someday I hope to be with a record label, but I feel like I need to find the right one."

-She is scheduled to sing at the Stagecoach Festival in Indio on April 25, 2025.